dasmer/DAZABTest/README.md

 Contributing
 ------------

 We'd love to see your ideas for improving this library!
 The best way to contribute is by submitting a pull request.
 We'll do our best to respond to your patch as soon as possible.
-You can also submit a [new Github issue](https://github.com/dasmer/DAZABTest/issues/new) if you find bugs or have questions. :octocat:
+You can also submit a [new GitHub issue](https://github.com/dasmer/DAZABTest/issues/new) if you find bugs or have questions. :octocat:

 Please make sure to follow our general coding style and add test coverage for new features!